Hack23/cia-compliance-manager/docs/architecture/WORKFLOWS.md

 </div>

-## Workflow Overview
+## 🔄 Workflow Overview

 The project uses GitHub Actions for automation with the following workflows:

-1. **Test and Report**: Run unit and E2E tests with coverage reporting
+1. **🧪 Test and Report**: Run unit and E2E tests with coverage reporting
-2. **CodeQL Analysis**: Security scanning for code vulnerabilities
+2. **🔍 CodeQL Analysis**: Security scanning for code vulnerabilities
-3. **Dependency Review**: Scanning of dependency changes for vulnerabilities
+3. **📦 Dependency Review**: Scanning of dependency changes for vulnerabilities
-4. **Scorecard Analysis**: OSSF security scorecard for supply chain security
+4. **⭐ Scorecard Analysis**: OSSF security scorecard for supply chain security
-5. **License Checking**: Verification of dependency licenses for compliance
+5. **📜 License Checking**: Verification of dependency licenses for compliance
-6. **Release Process**: Build, attest, and deploy new versions
+6. **🚀 Release Process**: Build, attest, and deploy new versions
-7. **PR Labeler**: Automated labeling of pull requests
+7. **🏷️ PR Labeler**: Automated labeling of pull requests

 ## Workflow Relationships